mrengy/vanguard-history/README.md

 Activate all the plugins by [running](https://developer.wordpress.org/cli/commands/plugin/activate/) `wp plugin activate --all` in the command line or opening WordPress Admin for your local installation, logging in, and navigating to the `plugins` page.

-If in the command line, you see, "Error: Error establishing a database connection.
-", and you're on Mac OS, try the solution listed at [WP-Cli : Error establishing a database connection - Amazingly simple solution](https://community.localwp.com/t/wp-cli-error-establishing-a-database-connection-amazingly-simple-solution/20794).

 #### Migrate database and uploads from production to local

 Get a backup of the production site from the [All in One WordPress Migration Export page](https://history.scvanguard.org/wp-admin/admin.php?page=ai1wm_export).
 Note the following settings: